htbrdd/Multicraft-Install-Script/README.md

 This worked on Ubuntu 16.04 for me but not 18.04.

 Remember the script NEEDS to be ran under root, done by either logging in as root, doing 'sudo su' or doing 'su'.

+Allow  All in apaches2.conf

+Create multicraft_daemon database
+Create multicraft_panel database
+In phpmyadmin then open ip/multicraft and finish install.